EgoistD/Cosmic-Guess-Advanced/README.md

 Win, and you get +1000 Aura Points because why not. 🌟

 🎮 How to Play
-- Hit Start Mission to launch your rocket (with a “fahhh” sound if you’re cultured).
+- Hit Start Mission to launch your rocket (with a “fahhh” sound).
 - Guess the secret number before your fuel or time runs out.
 - Too high?
 Too low?
 The game roasts you with cosmic sass.
 - Victory = confetti + funny sounds + Aura Points.